Advertisement

 References

-What You Need to Know about Mercury in Fish and Shellfish from the US EPA, https://water.epa.gov/scitech/swguidance/fishshellfish/outreach/advice_index.cfm
+What You Need to Know about Mercury in Fish and Shellfish from the US EPA, https://water.epa.gov/scitech/swguidance/fishshellfish/outreach/advice _index.cfm

 Mercury Contamination in Fish from the NRDC, https://www.nrdc.org/health/effects/mercury/guide.asp